What is a citizen service number (‘burgerservicenummer’, BSN)?

 Yes.
 After the introduction of the Citizen Service Number, the ID and CRIB numbers will still be in use.
 The ID number will remain valid for a few more years, so you will continue using it temporarily.

-What is the difference between the ID, CRIB number, and Citizen Service Number?
+What is the difference between the ID, CRIB number, and BSN?

 The Citizen Service Number is a personal number that does not contain personal information.
 The ID number includes your date of birth, which poses a risk to data protection.
 The CRIB number is used by the Tax Office of the Caribbean Netherlands.
 The Citizen Service Number allows you to apply for the DigiD login tool and can be used in communication with official authorities in the European Netherlands, which is not possible with the ID and CRIB numbers.